Pfungstadt: Sport

 The swimming pool was known far and wide, with a modern wave generation feature which was loved by young and old.
 The town had to close the pool due to a lack of funds required for major maintenance projects.

 Sights

 The historical town hall is the centre of the old part of the town, which in 1664 was being developed with a view to allowing the river Modau to flow above ground as basis for a promenade.

 Culture

 In 1973, the town hosted the 13th Hessentag state festival.
+It will host the 60th edition in 2023 as well.